jundalisay/superb/content/en/research/ranald/hands/chapter-05.md

+---
-Chapter V.
+heading: Chapter 5
-THE MOUNTS OF THE
-THEIR ATTRIBUTES
+title: "The Mounts amd their Attributes"
+weight: 12
+author: Ranald
+image: "/covers/hands.png"
+description: ""
+---

 WHEN you look at the inner face of the palm,
 HAND AND
 you do not
 see a flat